sergisolis/VCE-Projects/LAB 2/README.txt

         - We decided to store any previous user of the world with the credential pair (name, password).
         - If the user is new server will create the new user and add it on a JSON file.
         - If the user exists, server should load the last state of the user from the JSON file.
+        * Server saves the state of every user when he closes de webscocket connection

     WORLD
         - Website layout is composed by the canvas and the chat.